 - Review the NCDR Research Calendar for submission guidelines.

-Note the NCDR changed its R&P cycle to offer one annual proposal deadline.
-The proposal deadline is March 24, 2023.
-Previously, NCDR offered two proposal deadlines and review meetings per year.
+The NCDR currently offers one annual proposal deadline.
+The proposal deadline is February 2, 2024.
 Under this process, all RPAs will be reviewed at the same time receiving the same level of consideration for priority.
 This will allow research proposals to be approved, analyzed, and produce a manuscript within one calendar year.
 In addition, the new process will enable NCDR to implement a new strategic manuscript process and allow data analytic centers to better plan and budget for research proposals.
-The new review cycle will enable NCDR to maintain its commitment to research aimed at measuring and improving the quality of cardiovascular care while improving efficiency and streamlining the review process.

 - Choose the appropriate registry.